Siemens-Healthineers/K2s/addons/rollout/README.md

 ```
 kubectl -n rollout port-forward svc/argocd-server 8080:443
 ```
-In this case, the rollout dashboard UI can be accessed at the following link: https://localhost:8080/rollout/
+In this case, the rollout dashboard UI can be accessed at the following URL: <https://localhost:8080/rollout>

 ### Deploy an application with the rollout addon